stillpsy/popbias/README.md

 - 2022/10/16 (removed unnecessary comments, footnotes)
 - 2022/05/27 (initial code release)

-The repository will be continuously updated.
+As of 2022/12/13, the repository will not be further updated unless needed otherwise.
 Contact us for further questions or issues regarding the code.

 Thank you.